jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

     ping 10.101.3.1 -i .4
     ```

-2. Return to the XRd VM and run a tcpdump to capture Cilium's SRv6 encapsulation of outbound packets:
+4. Optional: return to the XRd VM and run a tcpdump to capture Cilium's SRv6 encapsulation of outbound packets:

     ```
     sudo ip netns exec clab-cleu25-xrd02 tcpdump -lni Gi0-0-0-3